-Traditional healing changed from compassion to faith-based healing to herbal medicine and led to the creation of what he called a medical, industrial complex.
-Funding and technology development created a vicious circle that led to burnout of doctors.
+Traditional healing changed from compassion to faith-based recovery to herbal medicine and led to the creation of what he called a medical industrial complex.
+Funding and technology development created a vicious circle that led to doctors’ burnout.
 As a result, primary health care becomes inhuman.
-29 minutes out of 36 minutes is spent on documentation (medical records and insurance-related overheads).
+29 out of 36 minutes is spent on documentation (medical records and insurance-related overheads).

 “The patient is usually seen only 7 minutes at a time to receive genuine humane care, and this hardly helps to ensure the necessary human interaction, an integral part of the discipline of primary care,” said Smythe